 What about however, when you venture further into the store?

 In the store you come into contact with carts, produce, boxes of cereal, money, the pen you use to write your check (or god forbid the ATM machine), plus a slew of other objects that thousands of folks before you have touched.
 Your point with using the paper towel to avoid germs has now been blown to heck and back because I assure you, all those other objects you’ve now touched are covered with germs of people who also came out of that bathroom but didn’t wash their hands and now sadly those germs are on you.

 Is it worth it to have used the paper towel?

 My take is no. No it wasn’t worth it.
 All that toxic bleach.
 All those anti-bacterial products that contain icky chemicals.
 ALL those paper towels… probably not worth it in the grand scheme of things.
 It just makes me wonder.
-My boyfriend is smart.
+My friend is smart.
 He’s reasonable.
 He’s actually pretty green minded too.
 So are plenty of other people in America.
 However, we still buy the cleaners and paper towels which makes me think that maybe a lot of anti-green behavior is caused by germs; an issue we can’t easily (or maybe at all) control.